Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The Law for the Promotion of Competition and Reduction of Centralisation (the Centralisation Law) requires that control groups holding both substantial real assets (eg, retail chains and construction companies) and substantial financial assets (eg, banks and insurers) must divest and dispose of one of these two classes of substantial asset by 2019.

-- In addition to the negative trends affecting the global initial public offering markets, the Tel Aviv Stock Exchange remains unattractive to local companies seeking to raise equity capital at attractive valuations.
+- In addition to the negative trends affecting the global initial public offering markets, the Tel Aviv Stock Exchange remains unattractive to local high-tech companies seeking to raise equity capital at attractive valuations (of the 13 Israeli high-tech initial public offerings in 2017, only three were on the Tel Aviv Stock Exchange).
 As a consequence, M&A deals remain the preferred ‘exit route’ for Israeli companies.

 - The availability of private funding – through institutional investors, venture capital, private equity funds and others – combined with low interest rates keeps companies private and leaves the M&A route open for developed companies.